 Alice Brunner, Peter Doig and Parinaz Mogadassi, Kate Horsfield, Karen Lennox, Kate Lennox, Matthew Marks, JPMorgan Chase Art Collection, John B. Pittman, Robert Storr, Karin Tappendorf, and Gordon VeneKlasen.
 Thanks also to Video Data Bank, School of the Art Institute of Chicago; and the University of California, Berkeley Art Museum and Pacific Film Archive.

-With generous support contributed by Matthew Marks Gallery
+With generous support contributed by Frank Williams and Matthew Marks Gallery

 Heart of Hearts Supporters: